Substance Abuse Among College Students in the United States

 Americans diagnosed with ADHD.

 Not only do students use study drugs to stay awake and perform better, but they also use depressants to help them sleep and feel more relaxed.
 These drugs are needed and recommended for those that struggle with anxiety or panic attacks and are prescribed these medications by their doctor.38 However, this use becomes drug misuse when the medication is not used as directed by a physician or if it is used by someone other than who they wrote the prescription for.
-Many students self-medicate with depressant drugs to help with anxiety and stress that builds up due to schoolwork.39 Fifty-seven percent of students that misuse drugs have reported misusing depressants, and these drugs are reported to be used primarily to help with sleep and anxiety.40 This fact is a great concern, since doctors warn that depressants can be particularly addictive; overuse of depressants can lead to adverse health effects, and withdrawals from this medication can lead to an increase of anxiety and possibly seizures.41 These medications, like stimulants, don’t have the stigma of illegal drugs since they can be prescribed by a doctor.
+Many students self-medicate with depressant drugs to help with anxiety and stress that builds up due to schoolwork.39 Fifty-seven percent of students that misuse drugs have reported misusing depressants, and these drugs are reported to be used primarily to help with sleep and anxiety.40 This fact is a great concern, since doctors warn that depressants can be particularly addictive; overuse of depressants can lead to adverse health effects, and withdrawals from this medication can lead to an increase of anxiety and possibly seizures.41 These medications, like stimulants, do not have the stigma of illegal drugs since they can be prescribed by a doctor.
 However, selling or giving this medication to others is illegal.

 Culture and Peer Pressure